Jean E. Rivier, Ph.D.

 Professor Emeritus, Founder, President

-Professors Vale, C. Rivier, J. Rivier and Dr. J. Spiess reported the structure of ovine CRF, a 50 year long historical challenge which led to the unraveling of a larger family of CRF-related peptides called the urocortins.
+Professors Vale, C. Rivier, J. Rivier, and Dr. J. Spiess reported the structure of ovine CRF, a 50-year long historical challenge which led to the unraveling of a larger family of CRF-related peptides called the urocortins.
 Professor J. Rivier and colleagues showed that CRF and related peptides are responsible for many of the body’s reactions to stress, including disabling the immune system in irritable bowel syndrome (IBS).
 Professor J. Rivier was the Dr. Frederik Paulsen Chair in Neurosciences Professor at the Salk Institute (h index 134).
-He is co-author of >700 refereed papers and co-inventor of >120 patents.
+He is the co-author of >700 refereed papers and co-inventor of >120 patents.
 He co-founded the Ferring Research Institute, Inc. in La Jolla where he co-discovered Degarelix/Firmagon (US Food and Drug Administration [FDA] and European Medicines Agency [EMA] approved for prostate cancer) and recently, a somatostatin receptor 2 (sstr2) selective antagonist (JR11) is also being clinically evaluated.

 Dominic P. Behan, Ph.D., D.Sc.

 Chief Executive Officer